Revelation Mountains

 The Revelation Mountains are a small, rugged subrange of the Alaska Range in Alaska, United States.
 They mark the furthest western extent of the Alaska Range.
 The range is rarely visited because of the flying time necessary to get there and also because of the notoriously poor weather conditions that are prevalent in the range.
-The highest peak in the range is Mount Hesperus (9,828 feet/2,996 m).
+The highest peak in the range is Mount Hesperus (9828 ft).

 Description

-The Revelation Mountains are located approximately 140 mi west-northwest of Anchorage, and approximately 130 miles (210 km) southwest of Denali.
-They are accessed by small plane; the closest airports to the range are near Anchorage and in Talkeetna, which is also approximately 130 miles (210 km) away.
+The Revelation Mountains are located approximately 140 mi west-northwest of Anchorage, and approximately 130 mi southwest of Denali.
+They are accessed by small plane; the closest airports to the range are near Anchorage and in Talkeetna, which is also approximately 130 mi away.
 This makes access to the range very expensive; the weather also creates the potential for delays in reaching the range (both to drop off climbers and to pick them up).

 The principal peaks of the Revelation Mountains are granite spires, rising out of relatively low-elevation glacial valleys.
 The high vertical relief in the Revelations makes the range a very dramatic place and also creates challenging climbing conditions, despite the low absolute elevation of the peaks.

 The Revelations are drained on the northwest by the Big River, one branch of which flows from the Revelation Glacier, which is the main glacier of the core of the range.
 On the southwest they are drained by the Swift River, while the valleys of the southeast side feed the Stony River.
 The east and northeast slopes lead to the Hartman and South Fork Kuskokwim Rivers.

 History

-The first recorded visit to the range occurred in July, 1967 by David Roberts and his party from the Harvard Mountaineering Club.
+The first recorded visit to the range occurred in July 1967 by David Roberts and his party from the Harvard Mountaineering Club.
 The group achieved a few first ascents, and subsequently named the range and many of its notable peaks.
 In his American Alpine Journal article, Roberts writes of extremely bad weather, including very high winds that frequented the range, and also of challenging climbing conditions.
 The Roberts party spent 52 straight days in the range.
-Roberts named the range the "Revelation Mountains," and gave many of the peaks Biblical names because he had been reading aloud from the Bible as part of his English literature studies at the University of Denver and thought the apocalyptic descriptions in the Book of Revelation matched the landscape of the mountain range.
+Roberts named the range the Revelation Mountains, and gave many of the peaks Biblical names because he had been reading aloud from the Bible as part of his English literature studies at the University of Denver and thought the apocalyptic descriptions in the Book of Revelation matched the landscape of the mountain range.